ironSource/node-dynamodb-stream/README.md

 ```

 #### TODO
- - make sure the aggregation of records is in order - rhe metadata from the stream might be helpful (order by sequence number?)
+ - make sure the aggregation of records is in order - the metadata from the stream might be helpful (order by sequence number?)
  - maybe only update the stream state after the callback of fetchStreamState():

  ```javascript